Peta Hiku: 2023

 In round 2 of the 2023 NRL season, Hiku was placed on report for a crusher tackle during North Queensland's loss to arch-rivals Brisbane.
 Hiku was later suspended for two games over the incident.

 On 21 May, Hiku signed a three-year contract to join English side Hull Kingston Rovers.

 2024

 Hiku made his club debut for Hull Kingston Rovers against arch-rivals Hull F.C. in round 1 of the 2024 Super League season.
 Hull Kingston Rovers would win the match 22-0.

 On 12 October 2024, Hiku played in Hull Kingston Rovers 2024 Super League Grand Final loss against Wigan.

 2025

 On 7 June, Hiku played in Hull Kingston Rovers 8-6 2025 Challenge Cup final victory over Warrington.
 It was the clubs first major trophy in 40 years.

 On 18 September, Hiku played in Hull Kingston Rovers victory over Warrington to claim the League Leaders Shield in the final league game of the season.

 On 9 October, Hiku played in Hull Kingston Rovers 2025 Super League Grand Final victory over Wigan.

+2026

+On 19 February, Hiku played in Hull Kingston Rovers World Club Challenge victory against Brisbane.